eliark/ez-install-script/README.md

 # it will install the base system

-# then when that is finnished run
+# then when that is finnished

+sudo nano /home/liveuser/Desktop/ez-install-script/ez-install.sh

+and change line 1 and 2 (USERNAME=your-name) and (HOSTNAME=you-choose)
+like this

+# USERNAME=elias
+# HOSTNAME=BOX

+also, you can choose between three display environments starting at line 57 and going to 67. uncomment the one you want as well as the line directly below it. and comment out both of the others. make sure that ony one display manager is uncommented.
+SDDM, LIGHTDM, or GDM.
+COMMENT OUT TWO OF THE THREE. your choice. you can have multiple display environments, but only one display manager. once it is the way you like it save, exit, and run.

 sudo ./ez-install.sh

-# this will install everything else. full auto. only stopping to ask
+# this will install everything else automatically
+# only stopping to ask for a new root password
-# for a new root password, and a new user password.
+# and a new user password.

 # if you want you can use my arch1 script to install another desktop,
-# or a swapfile as well as many other things.
+# or a swapfile. there are over 50 options in arch1.

 sudo ./arch1